Waiting for BookWyrm

 Caught by the title, I didn't expect it to be so raw and disturbing at times.
 Surprenant, I'd say in French, but not sure I'd feel like reading it again.

-📚 During a slow one-week trip from Alsace to Puglia by train in June, I've started and finished "American Dirt" by Jeanine Cummins.
+📚 [Novel] During a slow one-week trip from Alsace to Puglia by train in June, I've started and finished "American Dirt" by Jeanine Cummins.
 It had me in tears.

 Hello, I'm Simona, and this is my happy place on the web (more on that here).
 I am an Italian designer and illustrator based in France, my happy place on Earth.